 - powering our warehouse with solar panels;

-- minimizing waste by maximizing the number of garments cut out of each piece of fabric;
+- minimising waste by maximising the number of garments cut out of each piece of fabric;

 We at Lindex dedicate ourselves to sustainability in everything we do, and in one of our leading and most well-founded sustainability commitments, we work along with our customers to contribute in the fight against breast cancer.
 Through various design collaborations and activities, both Lindex employees and customers can help.